-Dr. Allison Leidner, Biological Diversity Program
+Dr. Allison Leidner, Education and Communication

 Allison’s academic research focused on the ecology and conservation of rare and endangered species.
-With an eye toward developing practical recommendations for natural resource management, she investigated the impacts of habitat fragmentation on butterfly communities in order to identify effective conservation strategies to promote landscape connectivity.
+With an eye toward developing practical recommendations for natural resource management, she investigated the impacts of habitat fragmentation on butterfly communities in order to identify conservation strategies to promote landscape connectivity.
 She also researched the recovery planning process for plants and animals listed under the U.S. Endangered Species Act.
 Prior to joining NASA, Allison worked as a spatial conservation planner for The Nature Conservancy’s Caribbean Division.
 Allison earned a Ph.D. in Zoology from North Carolina State University and a B.S. and M.S. in Biology from Stanford.

 Allison’s publications can be found here.